 This noise level is equivalent to the average home noise or a normal tone conversation between two individuals.
 However, the workplace is home to many more people so the question remains, how can office design help to create the optimum sound level?

 Workplace Acoustics | How Office Design can help create the optimum sound level

 While we have mentioned introducing a variety of spaces so workers can work away from their desks, removing themselves from the noisy open plan, much more needs to be considered.
 Sound paths, location of potentially high-traffic or noisy areas i.e. breakout space or toilets, and critically the finishes, surfaces and textures used throughout the space can all have a major impact.

 The ABC of workplace acoustics centres around these 3 principles:

 - Cover – mask unwanted sounds

 Let’s take a look at each of these in detail and how office design can employ each.

 Absorbing sound at source | Workplace Acoustics

-Absorbing sound at source is particularly pertinent in the open plan and busy breakout spaces and there are now numerous products available from suppliers like Buzzispace, which can be installed on walls, from the ceiling and even applied to furniture to absorb sound.
+Absorbing sound at the source is particularly pertinent in the open plan and busy breakout spaces and there are now numerous products available from suppliers like Buzzispace, which can be installed on walls, from the ceiling and even applied to furniture to absorb sound.